JonneOkkonen/StrandedOnMars/strandedstory.md

 T: - But wait.
 What are those things?
 It looks like they are surrounding that structure and they look hostile.
 I might have to take them down.

 // Upon clearing the base from the enemies and trying to enter the building but failing.
+T: - Now that those are gone.
+Let's try to get into the base.
 T: - Ugh.
 I can not seem to get in.
-I need to find a way to fix the doors and it seems like the pipe on the left of the structure is broken.
+I need to find a way to restore power to the base.
+I should check the power cable.

 // Continues...
-T: - I need to find a way to fix this base.
-I think I saw some kind of device when I was crash landing on the mountains West of the base.
+T: - I think I saw part of the cable when I was crash landing on the mountains West of the base.
 I should go check it out.

-// Upon obtaining the item.
-T: - This seems like a perfect fit, I should go try installing it to the pipe and see if that would fix it.

 // Upon fixing the pipleline.
-T: - There we go, the base is operational!
-But ugh, when I fixed the base a splinter flew out and damaged my equipment more, now I am draining oxygen out extra fast.
+T: - There we go, the base should have power again!
+Let's go and try to get in.

-// Continues:
-T: - I should get inside quickly and see what supplies I can find.

 // When player pressures air and gets inside.
 T: - Ahhh.
 Fresh air.
-Phew.
 That was a close one but it seems like this base is giving me free supply of air when I need it.

 // When the player approaches the plants.
 T: - I am hungry and I seem to have gotten some wounds.
 By the manual description next to these plants, it read these plants have some nourishment and healing properties.
 I should eat them.